 Colby was born in Conyers, GA and has lived in Loganville, GA, a small town east of Atlanta, for almost his whole life.
 His regular trips visiting relatives in the Northeast US ignited his interest for travel and experiencing different cultures and languages.
 Beginning in his high school years, that interest inspired him both to start studying Spanish and to volunteer with Haven of Hope International’s Refugio de Esperanza Orphanage in Santa Cruz de la Sierra, Bolivia, which he regularly visits on mission trips to serve and love their at-promise youth.
 After graduating from Georgia State University in 2019 with a B.A. in Applied Linguistics and a minor in Spanish, Colby is thankful for the chance that FCG gives him to use his language skills and be a regular, encouraging presence in the lives of at-promise students.

-Colby brings over 6 years of serving at-promise/orphaned youth, Spanish language skills, and general communication and intercultural skills to his role as Success Coach at FCG.
-As a Success Coach, he maintains regular communication with students and their families about their progress, celebrating in the students’ highlight moments and encouraging them at their low points.
-He also aids in whatever is needed to help the 1625 Pathways Program run as smoothly as possible.
+Colby brings over 6 years of serving at-promise/orphaned youth, Spanish language skills, and general communication and intercultural skills to his role.
+As a Mentor, he maintains regular communication with students and their families about their progress, celebrating in the students’ highlight moments and encouraging them at their low points.

 One of Colby’s primary additional interests is music.
 He writes, produces, arranges, and plays various musical instruments for his band, LOOKiT, and he also produces music for other artists.
 He is an avid New England sports fan due to his New England roots; lastly, he still loves to travel, especially to places where he can practice his Spanish!